Guest Posts

 ASAAmerican Society of AnesthesiologistsENTEar-nose-throatFBForeign bodiesFEFlexible endoscopyNNumberOROdds ratioPtsPatientsRERigid endoscopy

-DF, AA, and LB made substantial contributions to the study conception and design.
-DF, AA, CGR, SS, ER, and FT contributed to the data acquisition.
-DF, AA, GB, LB, and CGR made substantial contributions to the analysis and interpretation of data and drafting of the manuscript.
-All authors read and approved the final manuscript.
+DF, AA, and LB made significant contributions to the conceptualization and design of the study.
+DF, AA, CGR, SS, ER, and FT provided help in the data acquisition phase.
+DF, AA, GB, LB, and CGR contributed meaningfully to the analysis, data interpretation, and draft of the manuscript.
+Each author reviewed and approved the final version of the manuscript.

 Notes

-No ethical approval or consent to participate was required for this review.
+There was no requirement for ethical approval or consent to participate in this review.

 Not applicable